Brake Light Switch | Symptoms | Diagnostics

 How to check if the brake light switch is bad?

-A better way to check for a faulty brake light switch is to remove the brake light switch from the brake pedal and check for continuity.
-In some cases, you will need the brake light switch diagram, which may be printed on the brake light switch itself.
-There are two, four, or up to six pins on most brake light switches.
+A better way to check for a faulty brake light switch is to remove it from the brake pedal and check for continuity.
+Sometimes, you will need the brake light switch diagram, which may be printed on the switch itself.
+Most brake light switches could have up to six pins.

 When you adjust the brake light switch, ensure it is pressed against the brake light stopper.
-If the stopper is missing, replace the stopper before condemning a faulty brake light switch.
+If the stopper is missing, replace it before replacing the entire switch.

 - Brake Light Fuse